ahallrq/dvb-t-newcastle-aus/README.md

 | SBS NSW        | 599.5 MHz | 7MHz | 3/4    | N/A    | QAM64 | 8k | 1/16  | N/A |
 | Ten / SCA      | 606.5 MHz | 7MHz | 3/4    | N/A    | QAM64 | 8k | 1/16  | N/A |

-### Channel and Program Info
+### Channel Info

-The following tables shows info for each channel's "program" (multiple channels are multiplexed into a single stream).
+The following tables shows info for each network's "program" (multiple channels are multiplexed into a single stream with each channel referred to as a program).
 Channels for TV radio are in a seperate table.

 *Please note there are duplicate channels (possibly from other transmitters).
 Just watch the ones that work and delete the others.*